Frequently Asked Questions - FAQ

 There are two climate-driven seasons for rafting - rainy or "green" season (mid-May through mid-December) and dry season (mid-December through mid-May).
 The river tends to flow at higher levels during the rainy season, and lower levels in the dry season.
 Trips run year-round and are only cancelled or postponed if the river goes above the rafting water level.
 Water levels can rise and drop very fast on the river.
 Often times the river level will drop after a couple hours back to rafting levels.

-Tips are not required, but are always welcomed.
-Tips from 10% to 20% are typical.
-Guests can charge tips to their credit card on file with their room reservation.
+Tips are optional, and are always welcomed.
+Guests can charge tips to their credit card on file with their room reservation, or tip in cash, using Costa Rican colones.

 This varies!
 In sections where the river is wide, the water may be quite shallow running over a rocky bottom.
 In sections where the river gets narrow and the walls of the Pacuare Gorge channel the river, the water may be many feet deep.